SESYNC-ci/sesync-ci.github.io/blog/_posts/2021-08-17-summer-institute-2021.md

 We used more or less the same tech setup as [last year][2020post].
 The instructors recorded "code-along" lecture videos ahead of time and uploaded them to YouTube.
 The teams worked through the lessons each day and asked questions at daily office hours.
 We communicated with teams on Slack, where each team had its own channel for collaborative work.
 We sprang for the Slack paid plan (fairly cheap with the educational discount) so that teams could make video calls from within Slack.
+We probably could have gotten by without the paid Slack plan but it was nice for the groups to have the option to quickly switch between messaging and video calls.
 All our full-group meetings were done in Zoom.

 As we have always done for both virtual and in-person workshops, we set up a "teaching lab," a virtual machine running on the SESYNC server that participants can just log into and have their work environment ready to go, with all R and Python packages already installed.
+The teaching lab runs on [Docker](https://docs.docker.com/get-started/overview/).
+It can be finicky to set up but makes things *so* much easier for the students --- it's definitely worth the trouble.

 In addition to doing the lessons, each team also brought some of their own data and worked on a mini-project throughout the week.
 Each team was assigned a coach who they met with every day to work on their mini-project, which they presented at the final meeting on Friday.
 As always, it was a busy and fun week!